Al Shealy

 Albert Berley Shealy (May 24, 1900 – March 7, 1967), was a professional baseball pitcher.
 He played parts of two seasons in Major League Baseball, 1928 for the New York Yankees and 1930 for the Chicago Cubs.

+After being a baseball player, Shealy became a teacher for the school district in Chester, South Carolina from 1946–1966.
+He also served as the baseball coach for Chester High School and principal of Chester Junior High School.
+He moved to Hagerstown, Maryland after retiring and died at Washington County Hospital on March 7, 1967 at the age of 66.